ubco-cmps/data301_course/project/milestone03.md

 If you are working in groups, each person should do their EDA separately and independently.
 You have chosen rich datasets and there should be plenty of different features for each of you to explore.

-**Note: The EDA task (Task 1) is different from the Analysis task (Task 4).
+**Note: The EDA task (Task 1) is different from the Analysis task (Milestone 4).
 The EDA is "exploratory" in nature, and is done at a superficial level to get counts of columns, limits, ranges, understand the data distribution, and a cursory look at the relationships between the columns.
 Think of it as a 'quick and dirty' analysis of your data in preparation for a more thorough analysis.**

 - As a rough guideline, **each** EDA should: